rubensorensen/sparrow/README.md

 MacOS support is not a priority at the moment and won't be officially supported in the near future.
 Linux build guide may work.

 ## Contributing
-The project is still in its early stages, and I am currently the sole contributor while I'm working on the initial development.
+The project is still in its early stages, and I am currently the sole contributor.
 In the future I may consider opening up for public contributions.

 ## Licenses
 This project is licensed under the [MIT license](https://opensource.org/license/mit/).